Call 877-558-2557

 Replacing an existing swamp cooler is usually cheaper than starting from scratch.

 If the old cooler is already connected to the home, the estimate often centers on the new unit, labor, removal, and sealing.
-A brand-new roof-mounted install can cost more because the work may include lifting the cooler, connecting ducts, running water, checking electrical, and sealing the roof opening.
+A brand-new roof-mounted installation can cost more because the work may include lifting the cooler, connecting ducts, running water, checking electrical, and sealing the roof opening.
 The best estimate starts with where the cooler will sit and what can be reused safely.

 Price ranges at a glance